zpatronus/markdown2html/README.md

 ## Some markdown format requirements

-- There should be no blank lines in an unordered/ordered list.
 - Ordered list and unordered list cannot be in the same level while next to each other.

 ## How to compile